kumar-swamy/Citrix-ADC-VPX-AWS-EKS/README.md

-# Deploying Citrix ADC VPX in Active-Active HA in EKS environment using Amazon Classic Loadbalancer and Citrix Ingress Controller
+# Deploying Citrix ADC VPX in Active-Active HA in EKS environment using Amazon Network/Classic Load balancer and Citrix Ingress Controller

 This guide explains how to create our recommended solution for a highly available, active‑active deployment of VPX instances in multiple Availability zones in the Amazon Web Services (AWS) cloud for the Elastic Container Service For Kubernetes (EKS) workloads.
 The solution combines the AWS Classic LoadBalancer(ELB) for fast and efficient handling of Layer 4 traffic with Citrix ADC VPX for advanced, Layer 7 features such as advanced load balancing, caching and content‑based routing.
 The combined solution gives the best of Loadbalancing and advanced and time tested features Layer 7 features of Citrix ADC.
 This guide explains how to set up an AWS ELB in front of one pair of VPX load balancers.